Japan December final manufacturing PMI steady at 52.6, orders pick up

 For new export orders, the final number fell to 52.2 from a flash reading of 52.4 and from a final 53.2 in November, the survey also showed.

-Japan's economy dodged recession in the third quarter with the initial estimate of a contraction revised to an annualised expansion of 1.0 percent due to gains in capital expenditure, data showed last month.
+Japan's economy dodged recession in the third quarter with the initial estimate of a contraction revised to an annualized expansion of 1.0 percent due to gains in capital expenditure, data showed last month.

 An unexpected rise in machinery orders also suggests that business investment could help underpin growth due to improving corporate activity and domestic demand.